dell-asm/dell-force10/docs/force10_config.md

 # --------------------------------------------------------------------------
 # Usage
 # --------------------------------------------------------------------------
   Refer to the examples in the manifest directory.
-  The following files capture the details for the sample init.pp and the supported files:
+  The following file contain the details for the sample init.pp and the supported files:

     - sample_config.pp